bjucps/cps110-thinkcspy/_sources/03-Debugging/KnowyourerrorMessages.rst

            final_time_int = current_time_int + wait_time_int
            print(final_time_int)

         Since the error message points us to line 4 this might be a bit confusing.
-If you look at line four carefully you will see that there is no problem with the syntax.
+If you look at line 4 carefully you will see that there is no problem with the syntax.
 So, in this case the next step should be to back up and look at the previous line.
 In this case if you look at line 2 carefully you will see that there is a missing right parenthesis at the end of the line.
 Remember that parenthses must be balanced.
 Since Python allows statements to continue over multiple lines inside parentheses python will continue to scan subsequent lines looking for the balancing right parenthesis.
 However in this case it finds the name ``current_time_int`` and it will want to interpret that as another parameter to the input function.
 But, there is not a comma to separate the previous string from the variable so as far as Python is concerned the error here is a missing comma.
 From your perspective its a missing parenthesis.

 **Finding Clues**  How can you help yourself find these problems?
 One trick that can be very valuable in this situation is to simply start by commenting out the line number that is flagged as having the error.
-If you comment out line four, the error message now changes to point to line 5.
+If you comment out line 4, the error message now changes to point to line 5.
 Now you ask yourself, am I really that bad that I have two lines in a row that have errors on them?
 Maybe, so taken to the extreme, you could comment out all of the remaining lines in the program.
 Now the error message changes to ``TokenError: EOF in multi-line statement``  This is a very technical way of saying that Python got to the end of file (EOF) while it was still looking for something.
-In this case a right parenthesis.
+(In this case a right parenthesis.)